hawaiimachinelearning/hawaiimachinelearning.github.io/resources.md

 * [Machine Learning Top 10 Articles For the Past Month (v.August 2017)](https://medium.mybridge.co/machine-learning-top-10-articles-v-august-2017-9f4b648a38be) is a collection of good reads for those interested in machine learning.

 ### Online Courses
 There are many good online courses for machine learning.
 This is a short list of a few of the courses that we recommend.
 We plan to form study groups for members enrolled or auditing these courses.
+All of the following courses can be taken for free unless noted otherwise.

 #### Coursera
 * [Neural Networks for Machine Learning](https://www.coursera.org/learn/neural-networks) - Intermediate